cooyzee/react-tpl/README.md

 # react-tpl
-Template for new React project.
+Template for new React projects.